 Multi-country projects

 Multi-country projects are large-scale projects that can contribute to achieving the digital decade targets.
-They will allow Member States to come together and pool resources to build digital capacities that they would not be able to develop on their own.
+They allow Member States to come together and pool resources to build digital capacities that they would not be able to develop on their own.

 The Commission has identified an initial list of areas for multi-country projects and may update the list, if needed, based on the annual progress monitoring.